DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/become-an-early-years-teacher.md

   EY-self-funded:
     name: feature_table
     arguments:
-      - Cost: "This could be around %{earlyyears_coursefeesselffundedlow} or $earlyyears_coursefeesselffundedhigh$ depending on the provider"
+      - Cost: "This could be around %{earlyyears_coursefeesselffundedlow} or %{earlyyears_coursefeesselffundedhigh} depending on the provider"
         Salary: "No"
         Length of training: "3 months"
         Qualification: "Early years teacher status"